 Sheri Brady is the Senior Associate for Strategic Partnerships at Aspen Forum for Community Solutions.
 Prior to joining the Aspen Institute, Sheri served as a Senior Policy Fellow at Voices for America’s Children.
 In that role, Sheri helped Voices members strengthen their advocacy support and expand state-level efforts to address the needs of at-risk children by delivering technical assistance and training to member organizations on various aspects of advocacy strategy, as well as developing capacity building and learning opportunities for members.
 In addition, she managed a policy portfolio on child welfare while providing internal consultation and management on a variety of policy issues.

 She was previously the Director of Policy at the W.K.
 Kellogg Foundation, where she provided foundation-wide leadership and consultation on policy and advocacy grantmaking, working across programming units to develop policy funding priorities and make connections that supported the larger organizational mission.
 Her prior work also includes serving as Director of Policy at the National Council of Nonprofits and Program Director at the Center for Policy Alternatives.
 Sheri received and her bachelor’s degree in political science from Wheaton College in Norton, MA and her law degree from Boalt Hall School of Law at the University of California at Berkeley.

-Alicia Sanchez Gill, Andrew Willis Garcés, Burke Stansbury, David Krakow, Dominic Moulden, Ayize Sabater, Jessica Solomon, Jess Champagne, Jordana Fraider, and Julia Howell Barros, Kristina Gray-Akpa, and Sylvia Robinson
+Alicia Sanchez Gill, Andrew Willis Garcés, Burke Stansbury, David Krakow, Dominic Moulden, Ayize Sabater, Jessica Solomon, Jess Champagne, Jordana Fraider, Julia Howell Barros, Kristina Gray-Akpa, and Sylvia Robinson

 Please see our list of grantees to see members of our Grantmaking Teams for each grant round.